pennylane-hq/cfonb/README.md

-# CFONB120 Parser
+# CFONB Parser

-This parser aim at simplifying the parsing of CFONB120 files.
+This parser aim at simplifying the parsing of CFONB structured files.
-Which are files structured with 120 characters lines containing mostly bank statements.
+Which are files structured with either 120 or 240 characters lines containing mostly bank statements.
+We aimed here only at the 120 characters version.

 What CFONB means ? `Comité Français d’Organisation et de Normalisation Bancaire`

 ## Requirements